 The Required Steps in the Conflict of Interest Disclosure Process are provided below:

-Your disclosure in the OA/COI Electronic Portal is due no later than the time a proposal for a sponsored research project to a PHS agency is submitted to the Office of Research and Economic Development (ORED) for review, and must be updated annually by September 30 thereafter.
-Additionally, you must update your disclosure within thirty days of discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new Significant Financial Interest.
+Your disclosure in the OA/COI Electronic Portal is due no later than the time a proposal for a sponsored research project is submitted to the Office of Research and Economic Development (ORED) for review, and must be updated annually by September 30 thereafter.
+Additionally, you must update your disclosure if you wish to engage in a new outside activity and within thirty days of discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new financial interest.

-There is a new requirement that Investigators must now disclose the sponsorship of their travel if the travel relates to the Investigator’s Institutional Responsibilities.
-However, no travel disclosure is required if the travel is paid for by any of the following entities:
+Investigators must disclose the sponsorship of their travel if the travel relates to the Investigator’s Institutional Responsibilities.
+However, no travel disclosure is required if the travel is paid for by any of the following entities if they are United States entities:

 - a federal, state, or local government agency;